rangsimanketkaew/rangsimanketkaew.github.io/_posts/2019-07-30-compiling-linear-algebra-libraries.md

 ```
 make install
 ```
-When installation is finished (with or without error), please check if there is linear algebra library of CBLAS, LAPACK, and ATLAS at *$HOME/ATLAS_INSTALL/lib/*.
+When the installation is finished (with or without error), please check if CBLAS, LAPACK, and ATLAS are installed at *$HOME/ATLAS_INSTALL/lib/*.

-7. Done

 <br>